-In Australian media, defamation has gained significant attention.
+In the Australian media, defamation and injurious falsehood have gained significant attention.
 In particular, our everyday lives revolve around so much around social media, news outlets, and online networks.
 With the recent landmark case such as Wilson v Bauer Media Pty Ltd VSC 521 (“Bauer case”), these have raised new debates about defamation law and how it affects Australians.
 In Bauer case, initially, Rebel Wilson was awarded $4.5 million in damages.
 This was considered the largest sum awarded by an Australian court for defamation damages.

 Why is this important?

 This is important because, in our digital age, materials of a defamatory nature can spread at the speed of light.
 Online materials are also everywhere, published almost instantly and every day on the global web.
 More importantly, something could be considered defamatory without us even knowing.
 For example, in Bauer case mentioned above, Bauer Media published statements considered “defamatory” through print and online.

 In that same case, John J highlighted that damages in defamation must “demonstrate vindication of the plaintiff’s reputation.”
 The elements include:

 - Published material is defamatory or has a negative impact on the reputation on that party.

 The legislation prevents corporations from commencing defamation proceedings unless the corporation is an excluded corporation under the meaning of the Defamation Act 2005 (VIC).
 The Defamation Act established in each state now operates throughout Australia in “substantially similar form.”